-A loan guarantor or a loan co-signer is someone who co-agrees to a borrower’s car loan repayment terms.
+A loan guarantor, or a loan co-signer, is someone who co-agrees to a borrower’s car loan repayment terms.
 A co-signer may be a family member, a close friend, or someone willing to do you a favor.
 Your guarantor will be the one liable for paying the loan amount the moment you default on your repayments.
 Hence, an utmost precaution is advised for you to avoid causing significant distress to a friend or a loved one for defaulting your repayments.

 Tips on increasing chances

 Lenders always gamble when they consider loan approval for casual employees.
-These lenders impose conditions that casual employees must meet before the loan application will be granted.
+These lenders usually impose strict conditions that casual employees must meet before the loan application will be granted.
 Your longevity of employment, as well as overtime and penalty rates, will be taken into account to evaluate your chances of getting your loan approval.

 However, some tips can increase your chances of getting your loan approved.
 Here are as follows:

 All your loan applications are noted as credit history.
 Therefore, applying to numerous loans and getting denied can affect your loan chances negatively.
 Lenders consider it a red flag if multiple applications are rejected.

 2. Consider a used vehicle